Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

 PyROS Usage Example
 -----------------------------

-We will use an example to illustrate the usage of PyROS.
+In this section, we illustrate the usage of PyROS with a modeling example.
-The problem we will use is called *hydro*
-(available `here <https://www.gams.com/latest/gamslib_ml/libhtml/gamslib_hydro.html>`_),
-a QCQP taken from the
+The deterministic problem of interest is called *hydro* (available `here <https://www.gams.com/latest/gamslib_ml/libhtml/gamslib_hydro.html>`_), a QCQP taken from the
 `GAMS Model Library <https://www.gams.com/latest/gamslib_ml/libhtml/>`_.
-The model was converted to Pyomo format via the
-`GAMS Convert tool <https://www.gams.com/latest/docs/S_CONVERT.html>`_.
+We have converted the model to Pyomo format using the `GAMS Convert tool <https://www.gams.com/latest/docs/S_CONVERT.html>`_.

-The model *hydro* features 31 variables, of which there are 13 are degrees of freedom and 18 state variables.
+The *hydro* model features 31 variables, of which there are 13 are degrees of freedom and 18 state variables.
+Moreover, there are
-The model features 6 linear inequality constraints,
+6 linear inequality constraints,
 12 linear equality constraints,
 6 non-linear (quadratic) equality constraints, and a quadratic objective.
-We have modified this model by converting one objective coefficient, two constraint coefficients, and one constraint right-hand side into :class:`Param` objects so that they can be considered uncertain later on.
+We have extended this model by converting one objective coefficient, two constraint coefficients, and one constraint right-hand side into ``Param`` objects so that they can be considered uncertain later on.

 .. note::
-    Per our analysis, the *hydro* problem satisfies the requirement that each value of :math:`\left(x, z, q \right)` maps to a unique value of :math:`y`, which in accordance with :ref:`our earlier note <unique-mapping>`,
+    Per our analysis, the *hydro* problem satisfies the requirement that each value of :math:`\left(x, z, q \right)` maps to a unique value of :math:`y`, which, in accordance with :ref:`our earlier note <unique-mapping>`,
     indicates a proper partitioning of the model variables into (first-stage and second-stage) degrees of freedom and